By Globalization PartnersJune 2020

 4. Increased Employee Satisfaction

-When PEOs oversee the HR aspect of a company and employees receive their compensation and benefits quickly and accurately, employee satisfaction tends to increase.
+When global PEOs oversee the HR aspect of a company and employees receive their compensation and benefits quickly and accurately, employee satisfaction tends to increase.
 And increased employee satisfaction leads to more productive employees and a higher rate of employee retention — both great pieces of news for any business looking to profit and grow.

 5. Professional Help With Local Rules, Regulations, and Tax Laws